Jonathan E. Hillman

 Expert Bio

-Jonathan E. Hillman is senior fellow for geoeconomics at the Council on Foreign Relations.
+Jonathan E. Hillman is senior fellow for geoeconomics at the Council on Foreign Relations, where he directs the Roundtable Series on Private Capital and National Security and the Task Force on Economic Security.
 His expertise spans economic and security issues, including investment, trade, infrastructure, and technology.
 He is the author of The Digital Silk Road: China’s Quest to Wire the World and Win the Future and The Emperor’s New Road: China and the Project of the Century.

 Hillman has served as a senior advisor to three U.S. cabinet officials.
 From 2023 to 2024, he advised the secretary of commerce on finance, infrastructure, and trade issues.
 From 2022 to 2023, he served on the secretary of state’s policy planning staff as the lead member covering economics and co-lead for technology.
 From 2014 to 2016, he directed the research and writing process at the office of the U.S. trade representative for reports, speeches, and other materials explaining U.S. trade and investment policy.